m-bossart/documentation/SMART-DS/Readme.md

 ### GIS

-For each dataset, shapefile information is provided with an acompanying .qgs file (SFO_QGIS.qgs, AUS_QGIS.qgs, GSO_QGIS.qgs or SAF_QGIS.qgs) to view the datasets using tools such as [QGIS](https://www.qgis.org/en/site/).
+For each dataset, shapefile information is provided in the GIS directory with an acompanying .qgs file (SFO_QGIS.qgs, AUS_QGIS.qgs, GSO_QGIS.qgs or SAF_QGIS.qgs) to view the datasets using tools such as [QGIS](https://www.qgis.org/en/site/).
 The GIS information can assist with visualizing the datasets, but is produced from the raw RNM outputs.
 This means that it doesn't include any modifications made in post-processing, but does provide valuable information about electrical equipment locations.
 The .qgs project references layers that are provided for each sub-region of the dataset.

 When viewing the shapefile information, the layers for each sub-region are: